fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 > NOTE: it is mandatory to write processed article with the `Article.save_processed` method

-> Healthcheck: try to implement `pipeline.run()` in a way that is goes through the articles
+> Health check: try to implement `pipeline.run()` in a way that is goes through the articles
 > collected by `CorpusManager.get_articles`, reads each of them with `Article.get_raw_text`
 > and then writes to the file as a processed article with the `Article.save_processed` method.
 > At least you will see that everything works to this moment and you can proceed to implementing